zeus-volkov-systems/messageapi/README.md

 ## Installation and Deployment

-Install MessageAPI by navigating to the cloned directory and running
+Building MessageAPI from source requires the gradle build tool.
+With gradle installed, MessageAPI may be built and installed by navigating to the cloned directory and running

 ```
 gradle
 ```

 This will install MessageAPI to the local repository on disk.
-The main MessageAPI package will only pull Log4J and SimpleJSON for use as dependencies, while the package testing additionally requires Spock.
+The main MessageAPI package will only pull Log4J and SimpleJSON for use as dependencies from public artifact repositories.
+The testing suite will also pull Spock.

 ## Developer Guide

+In addition to reading issue, tag, and push history in the git repository, developers may refer to the more detailed [developer work log history](./WorkLogSketchPad.md).
+This document outlines features currently and previously under focus, providing motivations, descriptions, design behaviors, and justifications.

 ### Bugs